-Central Park Bike Ride provides the best prices and top-quality bicycle rental; located at: 117 West 58th Street, between 6th Avenue and 7th Avenue (E/W), and 1-block away from Central Park.
-Best prices in New York City for top quality bike rental; and is Part of the Bike Rent NYC multi-location network of four (4) bike rental locations – the largest bicycle rental network and bike tour business in NYC.
+Central Park Bike Ride is located at 117 West 58th Street, between 6th Avenue and 7th Avenue (E/W) – and 1-block away from Central Park.
+For bike rental, use coupon code: CPBRCBR30 for immediate 30% discount on Central Park bikes!
+Central Park Bike Ride is part of the Bike Rent NYC network – the largest bicycle rental and bike tour business in NYC.

 Central Park Bike Ride offers quality bikes, great prices and friendly service.

 Top-quality comfortable Trek and Giant hybrid bikes for men and women are easy and fun to ride; flexible rental options and great prices.
-Visit Times Square and Central Park.
-Bike rental is available at this location: 40 West 55th Street - 7 days a week, 8am - 9pm.
+Visit New York City and Central Park.
+Bike rental is available at this location: 117 West 58th Street - 7 days a week, 8am - 9pm.

 Guided New York City bike tours are a great way to experience favorite iconic attractions.
 We offer two (2) distinct and memorable 2-hour leisure bike tours.
 Central Park bike tour departs from 203 West 58th Street.
 Brooklyn Bridge bike tour departs from 145 Nassau Street.
 Check websites for start times and details.

 We'll do the peddling and storytelling.
-Take a seat and treat yourself to a private guided tour of Central Park by Pedicab.
+Take a seat and treat yourself to a professionally-guided private tour of Central Park by Pedicab.
 Learn more.

 Public and private bike tours of Central Park and Brooklyn Bridge.